Elcapitanoe/Komodo-Build-Prop/README.md

 This module enables your Android device to appear as a Pixel 9 Pro XL (Komodo) - (Komodo_Beta).

 ## Installation Instructions
-1. Download the latest Pixel Prop from **"Release Page"** file and transfer it to your device.
+1. Download the latest Pixel Prop from [Releases Page](https://github.com/Elcapitanoe/Komodo-Build-Prop/releases) file and transfer it to your device.
 2. Open the Magisk app, tap **"Install from Storage,"** and select the Pixel Prop file.
 3. The module will flash automatically.
 4. After flashing, restart your device.
 Your device should now be recognized as a Pixel 9 Pro XL.